jrjflint/SocialTicker/README.md

 - Frontend (browser)
   - Full-screen web app optimized for large displays
-  - Polls a backend endpoint frequently (e.g., every 5–12s) for a cached follower total
+  - Polls a backend endpoint frequently (e.g., every 5–8s) for a cached follower total
   - Animates deltas, renders QR code, applies theme

 - Backend (data fetch + cache)
-  - Periodically fetches follower count from the Instagram Graph API (Business Discovery) or a third-party provider
+  - Runs a scheduled job (cron trigger, worker schedule, or queue) that refreshes the follower total no more than every 30 seconds (≥18-second minimum) to honor API rate limits
-  - Caches results with a conservative TTL (e.g., 60–120s) to stay within API quotas
+  - Persists the latest totals to a managed key-value cache such as Cloudflare KV/Durable Objects, Redis, or Supabase KV with a default 90-second TTL
-  - Exposes a simple HTTPS endpoint returning the latest cached metrics and profile metadata
+  - Exposes a simple HTTPS endpoint returning the cached metrics, profile metadata, and the timestamp of the last refresh

 Backend implementation options (choose one and keep hosting consistent):
 - Cloudflare Workers (KV/Durable Objects + Cron Triggers) — edge runtime, no Node/Express